Pieces of dark chocolate

 5. Sweet Potatoes

-Sweet potatoes are another easy-to-digest source of complex carbohydrates, similar to bananas—a medium sweet potato has around 26 g of carbs along with 4 g of fiber to help buffer a rise in blood sugar, but they can easily be paired with toppings (avocado, a fried egg, ground turkey, etc) to elongate their energizing properties.
+Sweet potatoes are another easy-to-digest source of complex carbohydrates, similar to bananas—a medium sweet potato has around 26 grams of carbs along with 4 grams of fiber to help buffer a rise in blood sugar, but they can easily be paired with toppings (avocado, a fried egg, ground turkey, etc) to elongate their energizing properties.
 They’re also a good source of vitamin B6, beta-carotene (which has anti-inflammatory properties), and potassium, which is an electrolyte mineral that helps your nerves function and muscles contract.

 Try this: Snack on sliced red bell peppers with hummus or guacamole, add to salads, or dice up and add to chicken or tuna salad.